 According to a document from 1382, János, son of István was the castellan whose liege-lord was a nobleman called Polyán of Dunajec.
 As that family was discontinued, King Zsigmond gave the castle and the lands to Baron Perényi Miklós.
 It is known that the castellan was Betlenfalvi Márton in 1416.
 There was a certain lord called Berzevici Péter who protested against the king’s decision, claiming that his wife was Lady Hedvig of Dunajec and allegedly he had already purchased the land.
 We know that Lord Berzeviczi’s claim was accepted in 1402 and he was in charge of Nedec until his death in 1433.
 Then, a man called Fekete (Black) János inherited his property.
 A year later, the castellan was Ragyolci Petras who was serving the widow of Baron Péter.

 The seasoned Czech Hussite warriors entered the kingdom and Giskra was appointed as the Chief Captain of Kassa (Kosice, Kaschau) and he also was given the castle of Zólyom (Zvolen).
-His main task was to prevent the traffic of the supporters of King Jagiellanian Ulászló towards Poland.
-The Czech soldiers have taken control soon over half of the Upper Lands of Hungary, they took the castle of Likava as well.
-On top of this, they built new forts like Csábrág, Murány, Csővár etc..
-The local lords were busily building their castles in defense of them, too.
+His main task was to prevent the traffic of the supporters of King Jagiellanian Ulászló toward Poland.
+The Bohemian soldiers have taken control soon over half of the Upper Lands of Hungary, they took the castle of Likava as well.
+On top of this, they built new forts like Csábrág, Murány, Csővár, etc. The local lords were busily building their castles in defense of them, too.
 Here is more about Likava castle:

-Our documents mention the name of Captain Fekete (Black) János again in 1444 who came into the kingdom to the Queen’s call.
+Our documents mention the name of Captain Fekete (Black) János again in 1444 who came into the kingdom at the Queen’s call.
 He must have been the former owner of Nedec who joined Giskra’s army this time.
 It was only King Matthias Corvinus who could come to terms with Giskra in 1462.
 The Hussite leader had lost the Szepesség (Zipt) Lands and when Emperor Habsburg Frederick III quit the war, Giskra had to give in to the Hungarian king.
-Giskra ceded him the northern castles he controlled and in exchange for this, Matthias paid him 25,000 gold Forints and gifted him the castles of Lippa and Solymos in Arad County.
+Giskra ceded him the northern castles he controlled and in exchange for this, Matthias paid him 25,000 gold Forints and gifted him the castles of Lippa and Solymos in Arad County, far away from the northern counties.
 The king benefited from the business even more because Giskra’s men became the core of his standing army, the Black Army.

-Princess Hedvig, the widow of palatine Szapolyai István bought the castle of Likava from Lord Horváth András in 1507, in exchange for 2,000 gold Forints and for Nedec castle (including its lands9 that was worth another 2,000 Forints.
+Princess Hedvig, the widow of palatine Szapolyai István bought the castle of Likava from Lord Horváth András in 1507, in exchange for 2,000 gold Forints and for Nedec castle, including its lands that were worth another 2,000 Forints.
 It was how the Horváth family has become its lords for decades.
 The Horváth family of Palocsay carried out many constructions in the castle.
-They walled the old gate in and opened a new one on the south-western side, and they built a 3-story-high new palace at the western wall.
-Also, they built a new middle section on the eastern side, which became the Middle-Castle.
+They walled the old gate in and opened a new one on the southwestern side, and they built a 3-story-high new palace at the western wall.
+Also, they built a new middle section on the eastern side, which became the Middle Castle.

 Nedec Castle can also be found on the free APP of Castles.today that is available here on Google Play: